New Zealand Scholarship: Award

 Generally, students meeting the criteria for more than one award receive the award with the highest monetary value.
 However, students receiving a Top Subject Scholar Award, who also achieve Scholarship in another subject, also receive a Single Subject Award.

 Assessment

 Scholarship subjects are assessed through a written exam lasting three hours, with some exceptions.
 Dance, Design, Design and Visual Communication, Music, Painting, Photography, Printmaking, and Sculpture are instead assessed through submission of portfolios of work.
 Health & Physical Education and Technology are instead assessed through submitted reports.
 Assessments for language subjects also involve recorded speaking; the same is true for Dance, Drama, and Music but with a recorded performance.

 To be able to enter New Zealand Scholarship, students only have to be enrolled in a consented New Zealand secondary school.
 This means that, while it is usually Year 13 students who enter, some Year 12 students undertake Scholarship as well.
 Sometimes, Year 11 students also enter.

+Due to the competitive nature of New Zealand Scholarship, there is no derived grade process if a student is unable to sit the exam.
+However, NZQA has the power to postpone Scholarship exams in case of national-level disruption.
+This happened in 2016, when the Scholarship History and Chemistry exams scheduled for 14 November were postponed due to the M7.8 Kaikōura earthquake earlier that morning.